 - ADC delay High-speed ADC clock delay in picoseconds.
 This adjustment is independent of the back-end timing (DAC delay) and has a range from 0 to $T{\rm rf}-1$ ps.
 Rounding to 10 ps adjustment step size is handled automatically. - DAC delay High-speed DAC clock delay in picoseconds.
 This adjustment is independent of the front-end timing (ADC delay) and has a range from 0 to $T{\rm rf}-1$ ps.
 Rounding to 10 ps adjustment step size is handled automatically. - OUTPUT DELAY High-speed DAC output delay in units of RF periods. - FIDUCIAL DELAY Input fiducial delay in steps of two bunches.
 Use to place bunch 1 signal in channel 1 of the data acquisition.
 For example, if bunch 1 signal is seen in acquisition channel 3, increment this field by 1.
-Fiducial delay of one bunch can be achieved by adjusting FID SIGNAL OFFSET by one RF period. - DCM RESET Pushbutton for resetting feedback processing DCM (DCM1) and data acquisition DCM (DCM2).
-Push this button if DCM unlocked
+Fiducial delay of one bunch can be achieved by adjusting FID SIGNAL OFFSET by one RF period. - DCM RESET Pushbutton for resetting feedback processing and data acquisition DCM.
+Push this button if DCM unlocked indicators are red and the RF clock is present at the iGp-200F front panel.
+On rare occasions due to intermittent RF clock loss DCM might need to be reset even though lock indicators are green.

-- indicators are red and the RF clock is present at the iGp-1281F front panel.
-On rare occasions due to intermittent RF clock loss DCM might need to be reset even though lock indicators are green. - DCM PHASE ADC data acquisition phasing.
-This parameter is configured at the factory and does not need to be adjusted in operation. - FID CLOCK OFFSET Offset between the ADC clock and the fiducial clock.
+- FID CLOCK OFFSET Offset between the ADC clock and the fiducial clock.
 This parameter is configured at the factory and does not need to be adjusted in operation. - FID SIGNAL OFFSET This offset sets the relative timing of the input fiducial signal and the fiducial receiving clock.
 This setting must be optimized after installation.
 To do so, connect the RF clock and the fiducial in the final (operational) configuration.
 Then, adjust the fiducial delay to find the error range.
 Let us consider, for example, RF frequency of 368 MHz.
 The RF period is 2700 ps.
 Within one period there should be a range of delays in which the fiducial is jittering across the RF clock and the fiducial error indicator is red.
 By moving the delay in steps of 100 ps find the beginning (N_1) and the end (N_2) of this range.
 The optimal setting is at $(N_1 + N_2)/2 \pm 1350$ ps. - DAC OFFSET Offset between FPGA data and DAC clock.
 This parameter is configured at the factory and does not need to be adjusted in operation.

-5.4.7 Drive Panel
+5.5.7 Drive Panel